aurghyadip/software-engg/README.md

 8. Familiarization with any Version Control System like CVS/VSS/PVCS/Git etc.

 ### Make life more easier
-Use the git documentation for learing git.
+Use the git documentation for learning git.
 Git is the only way to collaborate on a project as a team rather than individuals with ideas.